Cerasee bush is the local name Jamaican natives use for the Momordica Charantia plant.

 Recently a number of scientific experiments have been undertaken to validate the herbs effectiveness.
 Journal of Ethnopharmacology that more than 140 animal and human studies have been done worldwide on Cerasee.

-The goal has been to validate the Cerasee plant’s effect on low and high blood glucose.
+The goal has been to verify the effect Cerasee has on blood glucose levels.

-In one animal study done in 1990, both diabetic and normal mice were given Cerasee fruit extracts orally.
+In one animal study done in 1990, both diabetic and normal mice were given Cerasee fruit extracts.

-The results suggest that the Momordica charantia extract caused the lowering of glucose concentrations in both the diabetic and the normal mice.
+The results showed that Momordica charantia (Cerasee) extract caused the lowering of glucose concentrations in both the diabetic and the normal mice.

 According to the American Liver Foundation there are more than 100 different types of liver disease.
 Diabetes is one disease that can cause liver damage.